Apocalypso (Wiping the Smile Off Santa's Face)

 "Apocalypso (Wiping the Smile Off Santa's Face)" is a Christmas song by Australian band Mental As Anything, released in November 1984.
 The song reached at number 37 on the Kent Music Report.

+Overview

+The song was originally conceived as a slow walking blues, and according the composer Reg Mombassa it initially had "a Jimmy Reed sort of feel"; after listening to it, Martin Plaza felt that the melody work better in a ZZ Top style and rearranged it accordingly.

+The band recorded the song in Rhinoceros Studios, Sydney.
+The New Zealand-Australian singer Jenny Morris provided the female vocals.